 Prepare your child for how school will be

 Your school will have probably outlined any changes to you, explaining how they’re planning to manage social distancing, classrooms, lunchtimes and break times.
 Try to help your child understand, as much as possible, what their new day will look like.
 It will help mentally prepare them for any changes.

 Be open and honest

 If your child has a question about how their classroom will be set up, what will be different at school or about coronavirus itself, try and answer it as honestly as possible.
 One of the most effective ways to reassure children and help them feel safe is to provide clear information.

 Be aware of how you act and talk about their return to school

 Children feed off their parent’s and care giver’s actions.
 How you talk and respond to their return to school will ultimately be their cue on how to feel about it.
-Stay upbeat and put a positive focus on aspects when you talk about it.
+Stay upbeat and focus on the positive aspects when you talk about it.

 Ask your child how they feel

 Make some time to ask your child how they feel about being back at school and try to answer any questions they might have.
 This could be good to do on a walk, sitting quietly in the garden or colouring together.
 Being able to talk about their concerns, no matter how small, will help your child stop going over them in their head.

 Write or tell a story

 You could write or tell a story, or draw a picture, to explain to your child what changes are happening at their school.
 Think about any new rules (such as regular hand washing or social distancing) and explain why they are in place.
 Some children find it very hard to imagine situations they haven’t experienced before.
 By writing a story, it becomes more relatable for your child.